What Does a Property Manager Do?

 Tenant Screening

 A good PM will have firm, non-negotiable tenant screening standards.
-These may include a minimum credit score, minimum income multiple of the rent, and other requirements.
+These may include a minimum credit score, minimum income multiple of the rent, no history of prior evictions, and other requirements.
 They will require a completed application, a nonrefundable application fee, and various other documentation (paystubs, tax returns, etc.) The PM will also perform a credit and background check on qualified applicants.

 This kind of robust process screens out many applicants that a self-managing owner wouldn’t.
 That owner might say “Oh wow, somebody is interested in my rental on the first day!”
 A surprising number of owners who do their own tenant screening don’t even run a credit check.

-But here’s the thing: you actually WANT the process to be tough, in order to screen out tenants who are more likely to become delinquent on their rent, or cause other issues.
+But here’s the thing: you actually WANT the process to be tough, in order to screen out tenants who are more likely to become delinquent on their rent, or cause other issues at your property.
 Your PM has tons of experience weeding out those folks and finding qualified tenants for your properties, and a good PM will be MUCH better at this than you ever will be.
+There’s nothing like the security of having a wonderful tenant in place who pays the rent on time and takes good care of their home.

 Lease+Signing.jpg